HatfieldChair/HatfieldStandingOrders/StandingOrders.md

   1. The Executive Committee may grant Life Membership to any individual who has at some time possessed Ordinary Membership of the JCR at their discretion.

 ## Article 2: Meetings of the Junior Common Room
+  1. The JCR Chair must publish the agenda for an Ordinary General Meetings, Extraordinary General Meetings, and Annual General Meetings at least forty-eight hours before the meeting via official online and social media platforms and printed publications in at least two public places in College.
+  2. JCR Chair must give notice of an Ordinary General Meeting and an Annual General Meeting to Members at least ten days before the meeting via official online and social media platforms and printed publications in at least two public places in College, one of which should be likely to be visited by Livers-Out.
+      i.
+If the deadline for advertising an Ordinary General Meeting falls outside an academic term, printed publications should be posted as soon as is reasonably possible after term resumes.
+  3. Ordinary General Meetings and Extraordinary General Meetings are said to be quorate if 5% or 50 Ordinary Members of the JCR are present, which ever is lower.
+This wil be determined by the Chair by the number of votes cast.
+      i.
+Motions passed at a quorate Ordinary General Meetings or Extraordinary General Meeting are binding.
+  4. The JCR Secretary must make minuetes of all General Meetings of the JCR and must make these minuetes available to Ordinary Members online no later than seven days after the meeting.

 ## Ordinary General Meeting

-  1. The Ordinary General Meeting is the highest decision-making and policy-setting authority of the JCR.
+  1. The Ordinary General Meeting is the second highest decision-making and policy-setting authority of the JCR (After the Board of Trustees).
-  2. An Ordinary General Meeting is quorate if 5% or 50 Ordinary Members of the JCR is present, whichever is lowest, as determined by the Chair by the number of votes cast.
-Motions passed at a quorate Ordinary General Meeting or ratified at an Ordinary General Meeting after being passed at a previous inquorate Ordinary General Meeting are binding unless reversed by subsequent motion or referendum.
+  2.Motions ratified at an Ordinary General Meeting after being passed at a previous inquorate Ordinary General Meeting are binding unless reversed by subsequent motion or referendum.
   3. The Senior Man must call an Ordinary General Meeting (OGM) at least twice per term.
-  4. The JCR Chair must give notice of an Ordinary General Meeting to Members at least ten days before the meeting via official online and social media platforms and printed publications in at least two public places in College, one of which should be likely to be visited by Livers-Out.
-If the deadline for advertising falls outside an academic term, printed publications should be posted as soon as is reasonably possible after term resumes.
-  5. The JCR Chair must publish the agenda for an Ordinary General Meeting at least forty-eight hours before the meeting via official online and social media platforms and printed publications in at least two public places in College.
   6. Attendance of an Ordinary General Meeting is limited to Members.
 All Members may speak at an Ordinary General Meeting.
 Only Ordinary Members may vote in elections or for motions.
 The Executive Committee may allow any other individual to attend at its discretion.
 Attendance of all non-executive officers is compulsory.
   7. Any Ordinary Member may submit a motion to be considered at an Ordinary General Meeting in accordance with the guidelines laid out in the JCR By-Laws and maintained by the JCR Chair.
 Motions must be passed by two-thirds majority.
   8. An Ordinary General meeting will consist of one or more of the following: